hadoyyo/Brakeless/README.md

 - iOS 15+ iPhone device (the game is not designed to run on iPads)

 ## Setup Instructions
-(The application is not available on AppStore at this time)
+(The application is not available on App Store at this time)

 You will need a macOS computer with Xcode installed to run the game.